cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

 But first some basics.
 Four items are required to make a service available to users from the CloudForms self service portal:

-1. A Provisioning Dialog which presents the basic configuration options for a virtual machine or instance.
+1. Provisioning Dialog

+   The provisioning dialog specifies the list of customizable parameters.
+For example, when you want to order a Virtual Machine, users can specify the number of virtual CPUs, how much memory the VM should have and other parameters.
+The list of possible parameters is defined in the Provisioning Dialog

-1. A Service Dialog where you allow users to configure virtual machine or instance options.
+1. A Service Dialog

-1. A Service Catalog which is used to group Services Catalog Items together.
+    When the user orders and Item from the Service Catalog, you might want to allow them to override certain default values.
+For example, you might allow users to choose from a range of values how much memory the new Virtual Machine should have.
+You might want them to choose between possible values like 2, 4, or 8 GB of RAM - but not more or less.
+This is specified in the Service Dialog.

-1. A Service Catalog Item (the actual Service) which combines a Service Dialog, a Provisioning Dialog and some additional meta data in the Service Catalog.
+1. A Service Catalog Item

+    The Service Catalog Item is what users will see and be able to order.
+It usually consists of a Service Dialog allowing users to change specific parameters, it can have a nice icon and an (optional) HTML description.
+Service Catalog Items are organized in Service Catalogs for easier navigation.

+1. A Service Catalog

+    The Service Catalog allows administrator to organize the Catalog Items.
+You might want to have a Catalog for different Virtual Machine types, or one offering certain applications like Wordpress, MariaDB etc. Or you might want to categorize by Operating System.
+This is done by creating Service Catalogs and adding Items to them.

 We can also use Role Based Access Control to make certain Service Catalog Items available to specific groups of users.

 ### Virtual Machine Provisioning example

-The first example will guide you through the process of offering a Service Catalog Item to provision a simple virtual machine.
+The first example will guide you through the process of offering a Service Catalog Item to provision a simple Virtual Machine.
 This will include:

 - Design a Service Dialog: a form which will ask the user for the necessary input data
-- Create a Service Catalog: this will allow to organize services in a structured way
+- Create a Service Catalog: this allows administrators to organize Service Catalog Items to make it easy for end users to find what they need
-- Publish a Service Catalog Item: puts everything together and build the item which users can order
+- Publish a Service Catalog Item: this is the object end users can adjust to their needs and order from the Service Catalog

 The previous chapter mentions a fourth object, the Provisioning Dialog.
-We do not have to create one, since there are examples shipped with the product, which does everything we need.
+We do not have to create one, since there are good defaults shipped with the product.

 The following chapters will guide you through the process step-by-step.